Magnesium Stearate - What is it doing in your supplements?

 In a study published in the journal Pharmaceutical Technology (April, 1985), the percent dissolution for capsules after 20 minutes in solution went from 90% without stearates to 25% with stearates.
 In other words, stearates reduced the rate the capsule dissolved by 65%!
 This may result in the nutrients not dissolving in the appropriate section of the intestines as intended.
 We are particularly concerned about individuals with impaired digestion who may have more difficulty absorbing nutrients coated with magnesium stearate.

-Are There Metal Catalysts in Your Supplement?
+Plus — Are There Contaminants in Your Supplement?

-In December 2011 The World Health Organization reported that several batches of magnesium stearate were cross-contaminated with zeolite (sodium aluminium silicate), calcium hydroxide, dibenzoylmethane, bisphenol A and Irganox 1010.
+In December 2011 The World Health Organization reported that several batches of magnesium stearate were cross-contaminated with zeolite (sodium aluminum silicate), calcium hydroxide, dibenzoylmethane, bisphenol A and Irganox 1010.
 While some of these substances may not be harmful, as is the case with zeolite, others are known to be harmful, such as bisphenol A (BPA).
 The industrial chemical BPA is an endocrine disruptor and has been found to have other harmful effects.
 The European Union has banned its use in baby bottles and several consumer groups in the U.S. have petitioned the FDA to ban its use in food containers.
 But whether or not the contaminants found in the magnesium stearate are benign or harmful is not the issue.
 The issue is that it was contaminated at all.

 While we don’t know the percentage of supplements in the U.S. that are contaminated, according to a New York Times article “Nearly all of the herbal dietary supplements tested in a Congressional investigation contained trace amounts of lead and other contaminants…” There have also been news stories over the years about contaminated supplements, such as heavy metals in 20 percent of Ayurvedic herbal products tested in the Boston area in 2004.
 Clearly, contamination is an issue of concern.